 Pharmacies are only allowed to provide controlled substances to end consumers based on a prescription issued by a trained physician.
 These products must always be stored separately from normal medicinal products and must be in locked containers.
 The authorities can also order special security measures for these products.
 Furthermore, only the Austrian Agency for Health and Food Safety is allowed to grow cannabis for producing medicinal products.
 This was recently confirmed by the Constitutional Court.30

 For the export of products covered by the Addictive Substances Act, specific export documentation must be provided; in particular, there must also be a request from the importing country stating that the products are needed.

 Enforcement and the respective penalties are discussed in the various sections.

 Pricing and reimbursement

-Currently, 22 social sickness funds exist in Austria, supervised by an umbrella organisation, the Main Social Security Association (the Association).
+The social security landscape was substantially modified by the Social Insurance Organisation Act 2018.31 The social security funds were reduced from 22 to 5 and are now coordinated by the Umbrella Organisation of the social security funds; the Association.
+The biggest social security fund is now the Österreichische Gesundheitskasse plus its various branch offices having 7.2 million insured members (82 per cent of all persons living in Austria).
 The system is financed by mandatory contributions from employers, employees and self-employed people, with some exemptions; for instance, lawyers have their own healthcare systems.
 The Austrian system is a benefits-in-kind system, meaning that health services and medicinal products are provided instead of a financial contribution to health expenditure.

 - Green box: the free prescription by a physician must be medically and economically justifiable, meaning that the price must be less than the average EU price, and the volume of potential prescriptions must not be so high that it would trigger closer monitoring.
 If a comparable therapeutic alternative is already included in the Reimbursement Codex, the new product will only be accepted by the Association if there is a substantial price difference from the included product.